-PART II - TAXES PAID TO THE UNITED STATES, ITS POSSESSIONS AND FOREIGN COUNTRIES
+PART II - TAXES PAID TO THE UNITED STATES, ITS STATES, TERRITORIES, POSSESSIONS AND FOREIGN COUNTRIES

-Indicate the date of payment and the total tax paid or accrued to each jurisdiction.
+Indicate the date of payment, the total tax paid or accrued to each jurisdiction and the type of form in which is reported such tax.
 If the tax was paid or accrued in a foreign currency, such tax must be converted to U.S. dollars at the date of the payment.
 A schedule indicating the conversion to U.S. dollars must be kept for your records.

-In the case of the taxes paid or accrued to the United States, it shall be computed after claiming the Foreign Tax Credit for taxes paid to foreign countries or United States possessions and territories, including Puerto Rico, on income from sources outside the United States included in the federal tax return.
+In the case of the taxes paid or accrued to the United States, it shall be computed after claiming the Foreign Tax Credit for taxes paid to foreign countries or to United States, its states, territories and possessions, including Puerto Rico, on income from sources outside the United States included in the federal tax return.